Niffy/AndEngineTMXTiledMapExtension/README.md

  * When using an Isometric tileset with offsets in Tiled, the X offset has to be negative
  * To set the draw method call the TMXTiledMap method setIsometricDrawMethod
  * Set the map draw origin, in the load method.
 If you don't want one then use the values 0;
  * If loading multiple maps with the same tile set, then use a TMXTileSetSourceManager to reduce loading in the same image multiple times.
+You could probably even use this elsewhere!
+ * To not allocate TMX Tiles use #setAllocateTiles(boolean pValue)
+ * To use a LowMemorySpriteBatchVertexBufferObject call #setUseLowMemoryVBO(boolean pValue)
+ * If not allocating TMXTiles then use #getRowColAtIsometric(float[] pTouch) to get the row and column tile.
+ * If not allocating TMXTiles to get the centre of the tile use #getIsoTileCentreAt(final int pTileColumn, final int pTileRow)

  ```java
 TMXTiledMap txMap;